sandmann98/UOPeople_Python_Repository/README.md

-These are some code bits from my Python Projects at University of the People.
+These are some of my Python Projects from University of the People.